Table of Contents

 ShapesXR is a VR design tool, often referred to as the Figma for VR apps.
 As a part of its workflow, ShapesXR allows users to manage their projects on the web.
 This web application, or Dashboard, also enables users to import 3D models or images into their projects for use in the VR app.
 Additionally, it provides features for organizing projects, setting roles and permissions, and managing both organizational and personal accounts.

-For this project, I was assigned the task of redesigning the Dashboard.
-The original Dashboard exhibited several UX and UI issues, including a complex flow for updating files, core sections like Projects hidden in the main menu, the absence of a UI design system, and a subpar mobile experience.
+For this project, I was assigned the task of redesigning the web app.
+The original web app exhibited several UX and UI issues, including a complex flow for updating files, core sections like Projects hidden in the main menu, the absence of a UI kit and design system, and a non optimized mobile experience.

 This redesign initiative aimed to address these concerns and enhance the overall usability of the platform.